logux/core/README.md

 // Prints { type: 'test' }, { created: time, added: 1 }
 ```

-Log implements [nanoevents] API, so to if you want to unbind the listener,
+Log implements [nanoevents] API, so if you want to unbind the listener,
 just call the function returned by `on`.

 [nanoevents]: https://github.com/ai/nanoevents